microsoft/hlsl-specs/proposals/xxxx-mesh-nodes.md

 mesh shader.
 See more details about the runtime context in the work graphs spec [here](https://github.com/microsoft/DirectX-Specs/blob/master/d3d/WorkGraphs.md#graphics-nodes).

-Use the node input record as the mesh payload, instead of an explicit `payload` argument.
+Use the node input record as the mesh shader input payload, instead of an explicit `payload` argument.
 Like a broadcast node input record, this must have an `SV_DispatchGrid` field indicating the grid size when `[NodeMaxDispatchGrid(x,y,z)]` is used.